hmatt1/tm-cotd-countdown/README.md

 OpenPlanet plugin for TrackMania that displays a countdown until next Cup of the Day (COTD)

+## Releases

+Releases are available from OpenPlanet: https://openplanet.nl/files/131

 ## Settings configuration

 Text color and text position are configurable via Settings.ini